Viajes

 Per person per night = $900 ÷ (4 × 3) = $75/person/night

-When travelers stay different numbers of nights, a fair split is based on person-nights — each traveler's share is proportional to the number of nights they occupied the room.
+When travelers stay different numbers of nights, the fair method is person-nights: each person's share is proportional to how many nights they occupied the room.

 TravelerNightsShare